pbarnum/git-diff-flex/README.md

 https://chrome.google.com/webstore/detail/git-diff-flex/deholaolbodagbifbcaghhmjlbekndec

+## Support
+If you like my work and wish to show your appreciation, you can [buy me a coffee!](https://buymeacoffee.com/pbarnum)

 ## License
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by